Last Updated: October 2019

 Source: BMI Research, China National Bureau of Statistics; Ref. exchange rate: 6.64

-Local suppliers mainly compete in low-end consumables, artificial teeth, hearing aids, Mechano-therapy apparatus, wheel chairs, etc. Nevertheless, high-end consumables such as diagnostic imaging and endoscopy will maintain the need for import products.
+Local suppliers mainly compete in low-end consumables, artificial teeth, hearing aids, Mechano-therapy apparatus, wheelchairs, etc. Nevertheless, high-end consumables such as diagnostic imaging and endoscopy will maintain the need for imported products.

-The import and export of pharmaceutical and health products totaled USD 103.4 billion in 2016, slightly up by 0.73 % compared to the total in 2015, with exports accounting for about USD 55.4 billion and imports approximately USD 48 billion.
-Ignoring local currency depreciation, China’s imports and exports of pharmaceutical and health products grew by 4.41% and 10.42% respectively in terms of RMB in 2016.
+The import and export of pharmaceutical and dietary supplements products totaled USD 26.6 billion in 2017, with exports accounting for about USD 4.3 billion and imports approximately USD 22.3 billion.

 Healthcare Policy Issues

-The healthcare market in China is one of the most promising for U.S. exports in the long-term given its size and growth potential.
-Rising per capita income, an aging population, greater access to healthcare and regulatory reform are key drivers that will enhance the appeal of China's market to U.S. companies.
+China is one of the most promising healthcare market for U.S. exports in the long-term given its size and growth potential.
+Rising per capita income, an aging population, greater access to healthcare and recent regulatory reforms are key drivers that will enhance the appeal of China's market to U.S. companies.
 There are, however, significant challenges for U.S. companies in this market.
 The Chinese government is focused on healthcare as one of its priority sectors, and China is therefore seeking to cultivate national champions and to promote indigenous innovation and R&D investment and to reduce import dependency.
 Market access barriers commonly faced in China include regulatory approval delays, lack of meaningful IP protection and enforcement, pricing and reimbursement controls, and procurement preferences that increasingly advantage domestic companies over foreign multinationals.
 China has also put in place additional tariffs on medical device imports from the United States.
 Encouragingly, Chinese regulators have made significant progress improving clinical trial approval timelines and making it easier to conduct multi-regional clinical trials, improving intellectual property protections, and accelerating the review and approval of new drug and medical device applications.
 If implemented, such reforms would meaningfully improve the regulatory environment for U.S. firms and promote access to innovative treatments for Chinese patients.